trioderegion/dnd5e-helpers/README.md

 ![Cover Calculation](https://github.com/trioderegion/dnd5e-helpers/raw/master/.github/los_calc.gif)

+### Cover Application
+- When a user triggers a cover calculations (with an optional hotkey held) the result of that cover calculation can be applied to the token
+- Manual setting adds chat buttons to click to cycle between different cover effects
+- Automatic will automatically apply the relevant effect but still generate the chat message for manual adjustment
+- This cover bonus is applied onto the *targeter* not the target and is a -2,-5,-40 negative for any attack rolls.
+- Dex saves are not dealt with

 ### Auto Proficiency Detection
 - Will automatically mark a newly added weapon, armor or tool 'proficient' if it is part of the actor's listed proficiencies
 - Note: specific weapon or armor proficiencies should match their intended name (ex.
 "Dagger" proficiency for a weapon called"Dagger").